Alexandra Bradbury, Editor

-Al Bradbury joined the staff in October 2012.
-She worked with hospital workers as a researcher and organizer for Service Employees Local 49 in Oregon and now covers SEIU, health care, postal workers, higher ed, and LGBTQ workers.
-Al works out of our East Coast office in Brooklyn.
+Al Bradbury joined the staff in October 2012, after working with hospital workers as a researcher and organizer for Service Employees Local 49 in Oregon.
+Al covers health care workers, postal workers, rail workers, and Teamsters.
+She works out of our East Coast office in Brooklyn.

 Mark Brenner, Director

 Mark Brenner joined the staff in September 2005.
 He comes to Labor Notes from the University of Massachusetts, where he spent several years working with living wage campaigns around the country, as well as playing a leading role in his union.
-Mark currently covers SEIU, longshore, and transit unions.
+Mark covers SEIU, longshore, and logistics workers.
 Mark works out of our East Coast office in Brooklyn.

 Adrian Montgomery, Operations Coordinator

-Five years ago Adrian was featured trying to navigate the health care system in the Michael Moore documentary "Sicko."
+Adrian was featured trying to navigate the health care system in the 2007 Michael Moore documentary “Sicko.”
 Since then she’s been organizing and educating for single-payer health care.
 Adrian works out of our headquarters in Detroit.

 Samantha Winslow, Staff Writer and Organizer

 Samantha joined the staff in November 2012.
 She was an organizer for SEIU-United Healthcare Workers West in California and later for the breakaway National Union of Healthcare Workers.
-Samantha covers teachers, public sector workers, and immigrants.
+She covers K-12 teachers, transit workers, and hotel and restaurant employees.
 Samantha works out of our East Coast office in Brooklyn.